tomcam/mity-cutest/README.md

 #### Notes

+* This shows that a `main()` function was called.
+The `area()` function never executed because nothing has yet been defined to do so.
 * The compile-only flag `-c` has been omitted, of course, because the goal is to create an executable.
 * There is a new command-line option.
-The command-line flag `-o` is followed by the name you wish to give your executable.
+The command-line flag `-o`, meaning it is followed by the name you wish to give your output file (the executable).

-## Add a simple test unit to test_area.c
+## Add a simple unit test

+So `main()` ran but no tests were run because none has yet been defined.
+Time to add one to `test_area.c`.

 The first test couldn't be easier.
 It simply verifies that the constant PI, defined in the file `area.h`, is correct to 7 digits to the right of the decimal point.

-To add a test:
+Here's what you need to do to add a test case:

 1. Write a test function prototype returning void with void arguments
 2. Add a description in quotes, followed by the the name of that test function only (not its entire signature) to the `TEST_LIST` array macro declaration